-The easiest ascent is by the Snowdon Mountain Railway, a 4 mile-long cog railway dating from 1896.
-The mighty little engines push the jam packed cars scenically up past the tree line and ultimately to the top of Wales.
+The easiest ascent is by the Snowdon Mountain Railway, a four-mile-long cog railway dating from 1896.
+The mighty little engines push the jam-packed cars scenically up past the tree line and ultimately to the top of Wales.

-Here on Mount Snowdon, we're the highest people anywhere in Wales or England.
+Here on Mount Snowdon, we're higher than anybody in Wales — or England.
 Everything we've seen so far is within about 20 miles of this spot.
 And there's lots more nearby.
 Ireland is just over the sea to the west.
-England is that way.
-And about 50 miles northeast of here, the Beatles performed for the first time in Liverpool.
+England is just that way.
+And about 50 miles northeast, the Beatles performed for their first time in Liverpool.

 Liverpool, just over the border in England, is a gritty but surprisingly enjoyable city.
 It offers a fascinating urban contrast to the natural splendors of Wales.
 It's an interesting stop both for Beatles fans and for those who'd like to look urban Britain straight in the eyes.

 The city, once run down and pretty grim, is enjoying a renaissance.
 Albert Dock is the centerpiece.
 Opened in 1846 by Prince Albert, Queen Victoria's husband, the docks enclose seven acres of water.
-It's surrounded by five-story tall brick warehouses — now housing fine restaurants, concert venues, a convention center, and fancy condos.
+It's surrounded by a five-story-tall brick warehouse— now housing fine restaurants, concert venues, a convention center, and fancy condos.

 In its day, Liverpool was England's greatest seaport.
 It prospered as one corner of the triangular commerce of the 18th-century slave trade.

 British merchants and shippers powered this three-sided trading scheme.
-They exported manufactured goods to Africa in exchange for enslaved Africans who were then shipped to the Americas and traded for raw material — like cotton, tobacco and sugar — which they imported back to Britain.
-While parties on all three sides made money, the big profit came home to England.
+They exported manufactured goods to Africa in exchange for enslaved Africans, who were then shipped to the Americas and traded for raw materials — like cotton, tobacco, and sugar — which they imported back to Britain.
+While parties on all three sides made money, the big profits came home to England.
 As Britain boomed, so did Liverpool.

 Whether your ancestors came from Scandinavia, Ukraine, Ireland or Wales, there's a good chance they left Europe from this port.
 Between 1830 and 1930, nine million emigrants sailed from Liverpool to find their dreams in the New World.
 Most went to the USA.
 Awe-inspiring steamers like the Lusitania called this port home.

 Many of us know Liverpool as the springboard for the band that changed the world back in the 1960s — the Beatles.
-The Beatles Story is a museum about the band that made rock & roll a world wide phenomenon.
+The Beatles Story is a museum about the band that made rock and roll a worldwide phenomenon.
 Many people visit Liverpool just to remember John, Paul, George, and Ringo.

-Guide: ...and it was in these poorer parts of Liverpool that the Beatles were born and grew up and infact Ringo Starr living in Admiral Grove on the right we're even going by the pub where his mum had to work to pay for the rent.
+Guide: And it was in these poorer parts of Liverpool that the Beatles were born and grew up, and in fact Ringo Starr living in Admiral Grove on the right.
+We're even going past the pub where his mother had to work to pay for the rent.

-Then you've got the bank on the corner, the arrogant Bank Manager.
-Paul McCartney sings, on the corner there's a banker with a motor car the little children laugh behind his back.
+Then you've got the bank on the corner, with the "arrogant" bank manager.
+And Paul McCartney sings, "on the corner there's a banker with a motor car; the little children laugh behind his back."

-Further down the road is the fire station with the clean machine, on the corner there's a barber showing photographs of all the heads he's had the pleasure to have known.
-All the people stop and say hello.
-All these things you see through out the year that Paul McCartney describes in songs are taking place still to this day.
+Further down the road is the fire station with the "clean machine."
+"On the corner there's a barber showing photographs of all the heads he's had the pleasure to have known.
+All the people stop and say hello."
+You've got all these things you see throughout the year that Paul McCartney describes in songs are taking place still to this day.